-Prior to visiting Tokyo, I had visions of the city being stacked with row after row of tall flashy buildings, hundreds of stores selling anime, electronics galore, and people prancing around the city dressed in cosplay.
+Prior to visiting Tokyo for the first time, I had visions of the city being stacked with row after row of tall flashy buildings.
+I imagined I would see hundreds of stores selling anime and electronics galore.
+I also thought that people would be prancing around the city dressed in cosplay.

-My perception of the city was extremely inaccurate and I found out that only one neighborhood was like that: Akihabara (秋葉原).
+My idea of what I thought Tokyo would be like was extremely inaccurate.
+When I traveled to the city, I found out that only one neighborhood was was like the one in I pictured in my head: Akihabara (秋葉原).

 Occupying a small section of the Chiba neighborhood in northeastern Tokyo, Akihabara (sometimes referred to as Akiba) is full of tall colorful buildings, neon lights, anime, and cosplay.
-It is referred to as electric city as it is filled with hundreds of electronic shops, and it is also home to the Otaku (おたく) culture.
+It is referred to as ‘Electric City’ because it is filled with hundreds of electronic shops.
+Akihabara is also home to the famous Otaku (おたく) culture.

-Not knowing what Otaku culture was all about, I decided to join a tour with Context Travel to learn about the neighborhood of Akihabara and about Otaku.
+Since I had no idea what Otaku was all about, I decided to join a tour with Context Travel to learn about the neighborhood of Akihabara and about Otaku culture.

-When I arrived to the famous AKB48 Cafe outside of the Akihabara train station, I was greeted by my tour guide Thomas, and given a brief introduction of the Akihabara neighborhood and of Otaku culture.
+When I arrived to the famous AKB48 Cafe outside of the Akihabara train station, I was greeted by my tour guide Thomas.
+Thomas started the tour by giving a brief introduction of the Akihabara neighborhood and of Otaku culture.

-After getting a glimpse of a gathering of AKB48 enthusiasts (J-Pop Otaku), Thomas led us through the streets of Akihabara, into the narrow back alleys of some of the neighborhood’s oldest electronic shops, through a figure otaku shop, and then into the famous Taito HEY arcade (1-10-5 Soto-Kanda) to experience Game Otaku.
+After looking at all of the AKB48 fans, Thomas led us through the streets of Akihabara.
+We walked through narrow back alleys and through passageways that housed some of the neighborhood’s oldest electronic shops.
+We passed through a figure otaku shop until we arrived at the famous Taito HEY arcade to witness Game Otaku.

-Taito HEY is a game-lovers dream destination and there were a number of gamers intensely involved in playing video games on multiple floors.
+Taito HEY is a game-lovers dream destination.
+As we traveled through the building’s various floors, we witnessed a number of gamers intensely involved in playing video games.
 In addition to the games, the arcade had a number of scantily clad figurines in suggestive poses that were encased in glass for gamers to ogle at.

-While we were not allowed to take pictures of the maids working in the cafe, we were allowed to take pictures of each other and of our table, so I took an adorable picture our tour guide in cat ears.
+The cafe did not allow us to take pictures of the maids working in the cafe, but they did allow us to take picture of each other.
+I could not resist taking a picture of our tour guide Tom, who looked adorable in his cat ears.

-As our tour was drawing to an end, we made our way over to Yodobashi Akiba, the largest electronic store in Akihabara selling almost every type of electronic good that a person might want.
-Since I love electronics (particularly computers and cameras), I immediately fell in love with the massive store upon walking in.
+As our tour was drawing to an end, we made our way over to Yodobashi Akiba, the largest electronic store in Akihabara.

 If you are interested in learning more about Otaku culture and the neighborhood of Akihabara, check out Context Travel’s Otaku: From Geek to Chic tour.